 Your family will have suggestions for schools and you can absolutely take their advice.
 It may be a school they went to or know of.
 But don’t stop there.
 You should be looking beyond their suggestions.
 Many students make the mistake of only listening to their parents and not searching elsewhere.

 While your parents may have gone to great schools, they may not be the best choice for you.
 You may be considering another major, you might have a completely different personality, or the school just won’t be a culture fit for you.
 So make sure you’re doing your own research into colleges and not just taking your family’s word for it.

 Only Including Schools Your Friends or Significant Other Are Interested In

 When searching for colleges, you should be keeping yourself front and center.
-While you may have a high school friends or an s/o, don’t let those relationships influence your decision.
-Your school will have an effect the rest of your life and career and it should always be you first, not anyone else.
+While you may have high school friends or an s/o, don’t let those relationships influence your decision.
+Your school will have an effect on the rest of your life and career and it should always be you first, not anyone else.